Rhydon1337/linux-kernel-so-injector/README.md

 * The shellcode and so path won't cleaned because I didn't have enough time to implement it from different kernel thread, but there is a commit which all the cleanup code available.
 However, the kernel thread isn't and without the creation of new kernel thread it will stick the injection.
 * The reconstruction isn't fully (r15 isn't restored).

-All of the limitations which mentioned above except for the first one (more research is needed for supporting blocking syscalls) could be solved.
+All of the limitations which mentioned above could be solved.